The Bankrate promise

 4. Reappraise your home if it has gained value

-In a rising real estate market, your home equity could reach 20 percent ahead of the original schedule.
-It might be worth paying for a new appraisal.
+In a hot real estate market, your home equity could reach 20 percent ahead of the loan payment schedule.
+In this case, it might be worth paying for a new appraisal.
 If you’ve owned the home for at least five years, and your loan balance is no more than 80 percent of the new valuation, you can ask for PMI to be cancelled.
 If you’ve owned the home for at least two years, your remaining mortgage balance must be no greater than 75 percent.

 Appraisals for a single-family home typically cost between $250 and $500, depending on your area.
-Some lenders may be willing to accept a broker price opinion instead, which can be a substantially cheaper option than a professional appraisal.
+Some lenders might be willing to accept a broker price opinion instead, which can be a substantially cheaper option than a professional appraisal.
 On the flip side, professional appraisals are highly regulated and provide an unbiased assessment.

-Who this affects: Borrowers who live in red-hot housing markets might have seen their home values shoot up in the last couple years.
+Who this affects: Borrowers who live in areas that are particularly red-hot might have seen their home values shoot up in the last couple years.
 In fact, the value might have increased enough to bump you out of the PMI range.
 If this is the case, it’s time to talk with your lender about getting a new appraisal and potentially cancelling your PMI requirement.

-If you’ve added amenities or renovated your home, that might have increased the value — which could also mean more equity.
-Whether it’s a renovated kitchen, replacement windows or an extra room or a pool, common upgrades like these can increase your home’s market value.
+If you’ve added amenities or renovated your home, that might have increased the value, as well, which could also mean more equity.
+Whether it’s a renovated kitchen, replacement windows or an extra room, common upgrades like these can increase your home’s value.
 If you cross the 20 percent equity finish line in the process, then you can kick PMI to the curb.

 Your PMI rights under federal law